New Trade Alert for (BP)

 Risk Rating: 2 (1 = lowest 5 = highest)

 Above Break Even Probability: 46%

-The first target stands 10% above at the $36 channel top.
-A $40 larger objective is that $4 trading range on top of the highs
+The first target stands 10% above at $36 which is the $4 range on top of the channel top.

-A close below the $30 on a weekly basis would negate this bullish buying premise.
+A close below the $28 would negate this bullish buying premise.